Beginners' Class Teacher Training Program - For new teachers /6 weeks onsite/5200 USD

 Regional Program Dates

-The Original Hot 90-minute Beginners’ Class has been a common experience of many hot yoga practitioners, IYSF members and yoga sport competition participants, around the world over many years.
-We have, therefore, decided to help protect this special therapeutic yoga practice by conducting a Yoga Sport World Beginners’ Class Teacher Training Program for new teachers, under the supervision of the IYSF President, Rajashree Choudhury.
+The Original Hot 90-minute and 60-minute Beginners’ Class has been a common experience of many hot yoga practitioners, IYSF members and yoga sport competition participants, around the world over many years.
+We have, therefore, decided to help protect this special therapeutic yoga practice by conducting a Yoga Sport World Beginners’ Class Teacher Training Program for new teachers.

 The YSW Beginner’s Class Teacher Training is a 6-week on-site program for students who have been practicing the Beginners’ Class for at least 6 months in their home studios.

-This program is on-site education only, happening in four world regions: Australasia, Europe, Latin America, and North America.
+This program is on-site education only, happening in two world regions: Europe and North America.

-During the 6-week new teacher training program, previously certified hot yoga teaches are welcome to join a 2-week Teaching Upskilling Program, during weeks 2 & 3, and Yoga Sport practitioners, and enthusiasts of the advanced yoga practice, are welcome to join us during the Yoga Sport Class week at the end of the new teacher training Program.
+During the 6-week new teacher training program, previously certified hot yoga teaches are welcome to join a 2-week Teaching Upskilling Program, and Yoga Sport practitioners, and enthusiasts of the advanced yoga practice, are welcome to join us during the Yoga Sport Class week at the end of the new teacher training Program.
 The Yoga Sport Class week will be taught by IYSF certified A level coaches.

 Each regional training program will be run by an experienced senior teacher - Yoga Sport World coordinator, with the assistance of a dedicated official YSW teacher responsible for delivering information-based content each week.